Generalizing Witt vector construction: -deformation of necklace rings

 \pf If $g(q)=1$, then $P_n=0$ for all $n\ge 1$.
 Indeed it can be verified by applying the mathematical induction on $n$ to Eq.\eqref{multiplication defining poly}.
 So, from now on, assume $g(q)\ne 1$.
 Note $P_1=(1-g(q))x_1y_1$.
 If $n>1$, assume that the desired assertion holds for all positive integers less than $n$.
 Multiplying either side of Eq.\eqref{multiplication defining poly} by $1-g(q)$, we have

 Due to the induction hypothesis, it is clear that the right hand side of the above equation is contained in $\mathbb Z[q][\Psi^{\frac nd}(x_d),\Psi^{\frac nd}(y_d):d|n]$.
-The proof of Lemma \ref{key lemma in the proof of existence of q deformation of Witt rings} shows that our claim is almost straightforward if one can prove that the right hand side of Eq.\eqref{classification of Witt rings; defining polynomial} is divisible by $n$ (more precisely, refer to {\it Case 1} and {\it Case 2}).
+The proof of Lemma \ref{key lemma in the proof of existence of q deformation of Witt rings} shows that our claim is almost straightforward if one can prove that the right hand side of Eq.\eqref{classification of Witt rings; defining polynomial} is divisible by $n$.
 Let $p$ be a prime divisor of $n$.
-Then we have
+Then we have the following congruence:

 In view of Lemma \ref{key modular equivalence 1}(a), one has